-The Brain Tumor Center at Cincinnati Children’s provides leading-edge, comprehensive care for children and young adults.
-Through innovative research and clinical care, we are improving treatment and long-term outcomes for patients with brain tumors.
+The Brain Tumor Center at Cincinnati Children’s provides leading-edge, comprehensive therapy for children and young adults.
+Through innovative research and advanced clinical care, we are improving treatment and long-term outcomes for patients with brain and spine tumors.

-The program serves approximately 800 patients from a broad geographic area.
-Some are newly diagnosed, and others come seeking novel therapies for recurrent tumors.
-Our physicians, researchers and other members of the medical team offer the full spectrum of the most technologically advanced care available.
-For example, the BrainSUITE at Cincinnati Children’s creates precise three-dimensional maps of the brain and safely guides our neurosurgeons in the removal of complex tumors.
+The program serves approximately 800 patients from a broad geographic area, some newly diagnosed and others with recurrent or treatment-resistant tumors.
+Our specialists offer the most technologically advanced care available.
+For example, our neurosurgeons use intraoperative imaging and a sophisticated navigation system to create precise three-dimensional maps of the brain and safely remove complex tumors.
 Cincinnati Children’s was the first pediatric hospital in the world to offer this technology.

-The medical director of the Neuro-Oncology Program is Maryam Fouladi, MD, MSc, FRCPC, a national leader in brain and spinal tumor research and treatment.
+The medical director of the Brain Tumor Center is Maryam Fouladi, MD, MSc, FRCPC, a national leader in brain and spinal tumor research and treatment.
 Fouladi has developed and led several national clinical research studies of leading-edge therapies for these diseases.
-Dr. Fouladi is also the Chair of the NCI-funded Pediatric Brain Tumor Consortium which consists of 11 of the top pediatric brain tumor programs in the country.
+Fouladi is also the chair of the National Cancer Institute-funded Pediatric Brain Tumor Consortium, which consists of 11 of the top pediatric brain tumor programs in the country.